In a crisis, follow these three steps to avoid overlooking one crucial group: your own employees.

 The crisis can have the magnitude of a giant oil spill that shakes the very foundations and legitimacy of the company or mere ripples from a disappointing quarterly result that raises a question mark about how the top dog is doing.

-Regardless, when a company comes under attack it almost always becomes more tight.
-There is a need to control the message, manage the situation, provide a response, and to show who holds the reins.
+Regardless, when a company comes under attack, it almost always becomes more tight.
+There is a need to control the message, manage the situation, provide a response, and show who holds the reins.

-Big companies by now know the basic rules of crisis management: have a plan, seek outside help, be informative, stick to the truth, act according to your words.
-But one aspect is too often completely forgotten – the employees.
+Big companies know by now the basic rules of crisis management: have a plan, seek outside help, be informative, stick to the truth, and act according to their words.
+Yet one aspect is too often completely forgotten – the employees.

 Why are they so easy to overlook?

-Secondly, their motivation – and by implication your bottom line – is at stake.
 How do they feel about the fact that their company is screwing up?
 Likely, motivation will take a hit.
-Some might even start to worry that the company’s weakened brand is going to hurt their own, and that it is time to move on.
+Some might even start to worry that the company’s weakened brand is going to hurt their own and that it is time to move on.
 The more valuable they are, the sooner that thought will occur to them.